NDEVR OWL · Security

 OWL Encryption.

-Files are sealed on your device before upload and stay sealed until an authorized recipient unlocks them.
+Files are sealed on your device before upload and stay sealed until an authorized recipient unlocks them locally.

 The building blocks